 How Upload Speed Differs from Download Speed

-- Download speed: The rate at which data is received from the internet to your device.
-It affects streaming, browsing, and downloading files.
+- Download speed: How fast data comes from the internet to your device.
+This affects streaming, browsing, and downloading files.

-- Upload speed: The rate at which data is sent from your device to the internet.
-It impacts sending emails with attachments, uploading videos, and live broadcasting.
+- Upload speed: How fast data goes from your device to the internet.
+This impacts sending emails with attachments, uploading videos, and streaming live.

 Why Upload Speed Matters